Handbook

 If you are accompanied by your spouse and/or children, then they will not receive a waiver for any IHS fee that is due.
 To find out how much your dependants will need to pay, visit the UK Government page on health care as part of your immigration application.

-PhD Scholars: If you are applying to extend your visa from within the UK, you must pay the IHS before you can submit your visa application.
-You are eligible for reimbursement of the IHS for one approved visa extension application.
+PhD Scholars: If you are applying to extend your visa from within the UK, you may be required to pay the IHS before you can submit your visa application.
+If this is the case, you are eligible for reimbursement of the IHS for one approved visa extension application.
+Please make sure you keep the confirmation of both the IHS and visa payments.

 To claim reimbursement for this cost, you should submit the receipt with a Claim for Reimbursement form to your Programme Officer within 3 months of making your application.
 Please visit the Policies and Forms page to obtain a copy of the Claim for Reimbursement form.